Proton Therapy for Breast Cancer Treatment

 - Treatment is non-invasive and painless

-- Proton therapy is effective for treating early stage breast cancer
+- Proton therapy is effective for treating early stage breast cancer3

-- Treatment offers quicker recovery times with minimal side effects
+- Treatment offers faster recovery time with lower risk of side effects

-- Causes less cosmetic damage compared with conventional radiation
+- Causes less cosmetic damage compared to traditional radiation4

 - Treatment is provided in an outpatient setting

-- Proton radiation has little to no impact on patient’s energy level
+- Proton therapy has little to no impact on a patient’s energy level